John Maxwell, 1st Baron Farnham

 John Maxwell, 1st Baron Farnham (1687 – 6 August 1759) was an Irish peer and politician.

 He was the son of the Reverend Robert Maxwell and Anne Stewart, daughter of Colonel George Stewart.
 His paternal grandfather was Robert Maxwell, Bishop of Kilmore.

 He was appointed Prothonotary of the Court of Common Pleas (Ireland) and held the office from 1725 until his death.
-He was a member of parliament (MP) of the Irish House of Commons for Cavan County from 1727 to 1756.
+He was a member of parliament (MP) of the Irish House of Commons for County Cavan from 1727 to 1756.
 He inherited Farnham estate from his cousin in 1737 and was appointed High Sheriff of Cavan for 1739.
 The latter year he was raised to the Peerage of Ireland as Baron Farnham, of Farnham in the County of Cavan.

 He had married in 1719 Judith Barry, daughter of James Barry of Newton Barry and Anne Meredyth, and had the following children: